 Here is a look at the inside.
 It’s amazing how clean and up to date the facilities are.

 Below is part of the large field where they test mowers.
-Also, this guy has a ton of trees to cut in order to test the chainsaw.
+Also, this guy has plenty of trees to cut in order to test the chainsaw.
 This is just a fraction of how they test the final product.

 We actually had a chance to work on the line and put together our own blowers.
 Don’t worry, these were ours and weren’t packaged and sold.
 Notice the bead of sweat on Dan’s forehead.
 We both were a little dizzy after having to work.